TeresaHehe/Teresa-s-BSE-Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project--->

+The planter consists of a shell, which makes up its form, and a planter in the middle for the plant itself.
+On the outside, there is a graphic user interface that displays data and graphics.
+This screen is called the Adafruit Pyportal Titano, which also contains all of the main processing components in the planter.
+On the inside of the planter is the STEMMA soil sensor, attached to the side with screws.
+All of the parts for the planter, excluding the screws, nuts, and electrical components, were 3D printed.

+The two main components, the pyportal and the sensor, communicate with I2C protocol.
+I2C stands for inter-integrated circuit, because the pyportal and the sensor each have integrated circuits, which communicate with each other.
+An integrated circuit (IC) includes many small components like resistors and transitors, compressed into a small area in the form of a chip.
+In I2C communication, there is a master-slave dynamic where one device acts as the microcontroller with multiple peripherals.
+In this case, the pyportal acts as the master and the sensor acts as the slave.
+There are two wires involved in I2C protocol; SDA (serial data) and SCL (serial clock).
+Data is sent and recieved with the SDA, while the SCL carries the clock signal.
+The clock is essential to the data transmission process; since data is sent one bit at a time, it is imperative that the bits are sent in time.

 <!---# Schematics--->
 <!---Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.--->